-Jake Gyllenhaal’s creeper travels around the city collecting gory crime- scene footage; his home base is in Echo Park.
+Jake Gyllenhaal’s creeper Lou Bloom travels around the city collecting gory crime scene footage; his home base is in Echo Park.

 This is the site of her second 2007 arrest for DUI and coke possession, not the site of her first 2007 arrest for DUI and coke possession.

-Yippee ki-yay, motherf*cker!
-Bruce Willis’ Christmas is almost ruined as he fights terrorists at Nakatomi Plaza—actually Fox Plaza in Century City.
+Yippee ki-yay, motherf–ker!
+Bruce Willis’ Christmas is almost ruined as he fights terrorists at Nakatomi Plaza — actually Fox Plaza in Century City.

-Liev Schreiber’s fictional fixer commits quite a few crimes on his own to help his clients; he springs them out of jail in Culver City.
+Liev Schreiber’s fictional fixer commits quite a few crimes of his own to help his clients, including springing them out of jail in Culver City.

-The rapper was the victim of a drive-by shooting outside of the Petersen Automotive Museum in 1997.
+The New York rapper was the victim of a drive-by shooting outside the Petersen Automotive Museum in 1997.
 The crime remains unsolved.

 Crime: Mob heist

-Driving a getaway car is no problem for stunt driver Ryan Gosling; neither is beating a guy to death.
-He and love interest Irene live in MacArthur Park.
+Driving a getaway car is no problem for Ryan Gosling’s stunt driver; neither is beating a guy to death.
+He and love interest Irene live near MacArthur Park.

 Crime: Bank robbery